 - 1884 – Lecturer in physiology at St Mary’s Hospital

 - 1897 – Fullerian Professor of Physiology

 - Died 11 March 1922

 Key Medical Attributions

-1887 – Waller used a capillary his ‘electrometer‘ to record the first human electrocardiogram.
+1887 – Waller used a capillary electrometer to record the first human electrocardiogram.
+Surface electrodes were strapped to the front and back of the chest producing two distorted deflections: ventricular depolarization and repolarization.
 He attached his equipment to a slowly moving toy train, allowing him to record the heart’s activity in real time.

 AD Waller was the son of Augustus Volnay Waller (1816–1870).
 AV Waller is remembered for: